huggingface/hub-docs/docs/hub/security-sso.md

 <img class="hidden dark:block" src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/hub/security-sso-prompt-dark.png"/>
 </div>

-- If an end-user is a member of any organization outside yours, they are still required to log in via SSO as soon as the feature is enabled to access public content of your organization.
-However, they will be able to access other teams.
+- If an end user is a member of another organization, they will still need to log in via SSO as soon as the feature is enabled to access your organization's public content.
+However, they will still have access to their other organizations.
-- If you activate the role mapping feature, the admin from your organization won't be able to change their role it'll be determined by your IdP and your settings
+- If you enable the role mapping feature, the admin from your organization won't be able to change their role.
+It will be determined by your IdP and your settings.

 ## Configuring SSO

-To successfully activate Single Sign-On (SSO) in Hugging Face Hub, we will need to set up an OIDC application in your IdP.
-We will give you a callback URL pointing to the `huggingface.co` domain.
-After the creation of the app, we will need this information in order to make your SSO implementation work:
+To successfully enable Single Sign-On (SSO) on the Hugging Face Hub for your organization, we will need to set up an OIDC application in your IdP.
+We will provide you with a callback URL pointing to the `huggingface.co` domain.
+After creating the application, we will need this information to make your SSO implementation work:

 - Client ID
 - Client Secret